Differences in Types of Addiction Treatment

-Acronyms like PHP, IOP and OP pop out on the screen like a foreign language and without the guiding information behind what these services offer, or who they could benefit, they become meaningless jargon and unintelligible.
+Acronyms like PHP, IOP, and OP pop out on the screen like a foreign language, and without the guiding information behind what these services offer, or who they could benefit from, they become meaningless jargon and unintelligible.
 Not to mention that the moment that an individual decides to attend treatment is usually at a point of heightened anxiety and stress in their lives, and so having to do research on what treatment options best suit their needs is just about the last thing that they want to do.

 24 Hour Addiction Treatment Hotline – Get Help Now

 Lucky for you, we are going to take a look at the two main types of treatment options offered in the substance abuse treatment field, inpatient treatment and outpatient treatment, and what sort of individuals could benefit from each.
-So if you are at that jumping off point where you believe that you need help for your drug or alcohol addiction, read on, so that you can make an educated decision about what sort of treatment is right for you.
+So if you are at that jumping-off point where you believe that you need help for your drug or alcohol addiction, read on, so that you can make an educated decision about what sort of treatment is right for you.
+And if you’d like more information on the entire continuum of addiction treatment and levels of care, we’ve got you covered!

 What is Inpatient Treatment?